Ama114/-Offline-Integration-with-Open-Source-LLMs-using-Transformers_mini_project/README.md

      ✅Large Language Models (LLMs) like GPT-2 are pre-trained neural networks capable ofgenerating and understanding text.
      ✅Using the Hugging Face Transformers library, we candownload and run these models locally without needing an API key or internet connection after the initial model download.
      ✅This approach is ideal for offline work, local testing, or educational purposes where cloud services are unavailable.
+### Prerequisites
+     ✅ Python 3.8 or later
+     ✅ Basic Python programming skills
+     ✅ Internet connection (only for initial model download) ✅ A computer with enough memory (at least 4GB RAM recommended)